Ford slashes prices of F-150 Lightning trucks as EV wars heat up

 Ford has also strengthened its sourcing options and unveiled new supply deals for battery-grade lithium earlier this year.

-The base Pro variant of Lightning now carries a suggested retail price of $49,995, compared to its prior price of $59,974, while the higher-end Platinum model will cost about 6.2 per cent less, at $91,995.
+The base Pro variant of Lightning now carries a suggested retail price of US$49,995, compared to its prior price of US$59,974, while the higher-end Platinum model will cost about 6.2 per cent less, at US$91,995.